bloodraven66/bloodraven66.github.io/index.md

 title: About
 permalink: /about/ -->
 <!-- --- -->
-I am currently employed at SPIRE Lab, IISc, Bangalore on a speech recognition and synthesis projects.
-I also spend time working on multiresearch on speech recogntion, synthesis and production.
-Previously, I worked at a startup on various vision, NLP, speech DL tasks.
+I am currently a graduate student with BUT Speech Lab, Brno, Czechia, working on spken dialog modelling.
+Previously, I worked at SPIRE Lab, IISc, Bangalore on a speech recognition and synthesis projects.

 [<a href="https://github.com/bloodraven66">GitHub</a>] [<a href="https://scholar.google.com/citations?user=Bi1QvpIAAAAJ&hl=en">Google Scholar</a>]